kotest/kotest-cookbook/README.md

  - taste  =>  expected:<"Tart"> but was:<"Sweet">
 ```

 So `shouldBeEqualUsingFields` exposes differences in a very readable way.
 But it does not allow to explain why we expect these values.
-As such, it is a great choice in situations where such explanations are not needed, su as:
+As such, it is a great choice in situations where such explanations are not needed, such as:

 * deserialize a message correctly
 * correctly map data from one layer to another